Must try food and drinks in Istria

 Maneštra is a thick, hearty soup made from beans, potatoes, and other seasonal vegetables.
 Often enriched with pancetta or sausages, maneštra is a staple of Istrian home cooking and is enjoyed throughout the year.
 Each village and household may have its own variation of this soup, making it a dish that’s both diverse and deeply personal.

-Škampi na Buzaru (Scampi Stew)
+Škampi na buzaru (Scampi stew)

 Škampi na buzaru is a traditional Istrian seafood dish featuring scampi cooked in a sauce of garlic, white wine, tomatoes, and breadcrumbs.
 This simple yet flavorful dish is a favorite among locals and visitors alike.
 It’s typically served with crusty bread, perfect for soaking up the rich, savory sauce.
 The freshness of the scampi, often caught locally, makes this dish a standout in Istrian cuisine.

-Best Desserts
+Best desserts

 Istrian desserts are a sweet way to conclude any meal, with recipes that draw on local ingredients and traditions.